mfojtik/omicron/posts/avoiding-anti-patterns-in-ruby.md

   end
 </pre>

-The example above will return true if there is an odd number in the array.
+The example above returns `true` if there is an odd number in the array.
 No need to write over-complicated `.each` iterations.

-The ultimate main goal of every Ruby programmer, who care about the code he is writing is to make the reader of his code understand what the author is trying to say (without using comments).
+The ultimate main goal of every Ruby programmer who care about the code he is writing is to make the reader of his code understand what the author is trying to say (without using comments).
 Ruby offers many 'syntax' sugar methods to achieve this goal.
 For example: